HeardLibrary/digital-scholarship/lod/wikibase/index.md

 <img src="../images/wikidata-statement-reference.png" style="border:1px solid black">

+We can see that Wikibase has now created a reference instance that is linked to the statement instance by `prov:wasDerivedFrom` and that it has been assigned an IRI identifier that's shown in its bubble in the diagram.
+This IRI was created by generating a hash from the information in the reference and appending the hash string to the `wdref:` namespace.
+Every unique reference has its own hash, which can be used to refer to it unambiguously.
+However, each use of a reference does not have a unique identifier -- all references that contain the same information have the same hash identifier regardless of which statement they support.
+Thus "deleting" a reference linked to a statement doesn't really destroy it; it simply de-links the reference from that particular statement.
+The reference may still be linked to other statements.

-We can see that Wikibase has now created a reference instance that is linked to the statement instance by `prov:wasDerivedFrom`.
-Since the reference instance is a URI identified resource, we can say additional things about it.
+Since the reference instance is a IRI identified resource, we can say additional things about it.
 The most important thing we want to describe is the source of the reference itself.
 That connection is made by the reference property that we created (`P3`, "reference URL").
 The connection is made to the URL that we provided as the value of the reference (`https://www.nbcnews.com/nightly-news`).

 ## Qualifiers